 Certificates of Residency are due within 30 days of the start of the semester.
 Students who fail to submit this paperwork will be charged the out-of-state rate and will be held liable for this bill.

 - Pay your Remaining Bill

 Students are financially liable for all classes for which they register.
 Even after aid is awarded and applied to your bill, you may still have an outstanding balance.
 You should check your bill through the My SUNY Sullivan portal and reach out to the Bursars Office for options on how to pay your bill.

 - Complete Orientation

-Prior to arriving on campus, students will need to complete Orientation either during a Registration Day or through the online Orientation course through Brightspace.
+Prior to arriving on campus, students will need to complete Orientation either during a Registration Day or through the online Orientation course via Brightspace.
 Students will receive an email on how to log in to begin this course.
 Students must also attend Orientation activities prior to the start of classes, where student IDs are also issued.
-Dates and information are provided during a Registration Day and prior to the start of the semester.
+Dates and information are provided during a Registration Day prior to the start of the semester.